mrkkrp/modalka/README.md

 and *insert mode*—your normal Emacs editing).

 You can specify what your cursor looks like by setting value of the `cursor-type` variable.
-I suggest using vertical bar cursor in insert mode and box cursor in normal mode.
-Modalka uses cursor specified in `modalka-cursor-type` variable, so the whole setup might look like this:
+I suggest using vertical bar cursor in the insert mode and box cursor in the normal mode.
+Modalka uses cursor specified in the `modalka-cursor-type` variable, so the whole setup might look like this:

 ```emacs-lisp